BIX-Digital/PMC/CONTRIBUTING.md

   git push bitbucket-opendevstack master
 ```

 * Create a Pull Request on Bitbucket master to production branch for the changes we pushed to master in the previous step.
+This serves as a gate to control changes coming in, and spread knowledge about what has changed exactly.

 * Check the changelog for anything to update/reinstall via change-scripts, new ods-configuration properties etc. and do it.

 ## How to contribute

 * Create a branch from master.
   ```sh
   git checkout master